yguitton/training-material/topics/genome-annotation/tutorials/comparison-braker-helixer-annotation/tutorial.md

 Braker3 identifies 94.4% complete genes, while Helixer detects 94.6%.
 Helixer therefore finds slightly more complete genes.

-As for duplications, Braker3 produces 7.6%, compared with only 1.3% for Helixer.
+As for duplications, Braker3 detects 7.6%, compared with only 1.3% for Helixer.
 Helixer's annotation is therefore more precise, with fewer redundant copies.

 These differences can be explained by the methods used by each tool to annotate genes.
 - BRAKER3 uses an approach based on biological evidence, combining RNA-Seq data and protein alignments.
 This enables it to identify genes with good accuracy, but can also lead to duplications if several isoforms are poorly distinguished.